Bari Puglia, Italy Travel Guide

 No confirmed departure from Schengen.

 Travel insurance covering medical emergencies and repatriation costs (minimum €30,000 coverage) is a requirement for Schengen visa applications and highly recommended for all travelers.
-Evidence of sufficient funds is often checked.
+Proof of enough money is often checked.

 Valid travel insurance policy.